- Dates: June 1, 2022 - May 31, 2023

 - Location: Greece

-- Open to: Junior faculty members (Lecturers or Assistant Professors), Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") who hold a PhD, of Schools of Humanities and Social Sciences from Greek Universities (two positions per year)
+- Open to: Junior faculty members (Lecturers or Assistant Professors), Scientific and Laboratory Teaching Staff ("ΕΔΙΠ" and "ΕΕΠ") who hold a PhD, of Schools of Humanities and Social Sciences from Greek Universities (up to 2 positions)

 About the fellowships

-In the context of the Harvard Summer Program in Greece, two fellowship awards have been established by CHS since 2008 for junior researchers who are employed in Greek universities.
-Awarded fellows typically spend one week with the summer program and during that week they present their work.
-After the suspension of the summer program due to the pandemic, CHS decided to continue awarding in 2021 the two fellowship positions independently from the summer program.
-As part of their appointment, fellows will be invited to present their proposed project to the CHS research community on a date to be determined according to their availability.
+In the context of the Harvard Summer Program in Greece, 2 fellowship awards have been established by CHS since 2008 for junior researchers who are employed in Greek universities.
+Awarded fellows usually spend one week with the summer program as visiting scholars and during that week they present their work interacting with colleagues and students from the U.S. and all around the world and exchanging experiences and ideas about their different educational systems.
+Additionally, the fellows may be invited to participate in other events organized by CHS Greece in order to present their research.

 Provisions for the fellows

-- Year-long appointment as CHS Fellow in Comparative Cultural Studies in Greece.
+- Year-long appointment as CHS Visiting Scholar in Comparative Cultural Studies, beginning on June 1, 2022.

-- Invitation in events to present their research.
+- Invitation to events to present their research.

 - Invitation to present their profile and research project on CHS websites, social and other media.